beyondstorage/go-storage/docs/rfcs/749-unify-path-behavior.md

 - System-related directory separator including `\` for Unix and `//` for Windows SHOULD be allowed.

+From go-storage side:

+- go-storage SHOULD be able to tolerate mixed use of directory separator and replace each separator with a slash (`/`) character could be generated for the input path.

 From service side:

-- Services SHOULD replace separator in the passed-in path to the system-related directory separator at the beginning of operations.
+- Services SHOULD replace separator in the passed-in path to the current system-related directory separator at the beginning of operations.

 ### Implementation